GENERAL TRADING LICENCE IN DUBAI – STEP-BY-STEP GUIDE

 MoA (if applicable)

 Pay the applicable fees for the general trading licence.
-The fees may vary depending on the business structure and activities.
+The fees may vary depending on your business structure and activities.
+Ensure you are aware of all costs involved to avoid surprises.

 Upon approval, you will receive your general trading licence.
-Ensure to keep it updated and comply with local regulations.
+It is crucial to keep this document updated and comply with local regulations to maintain your business operations.

-After obtaining your licence, open a business bank account to manage your finances effectively.
+After obtaining your licence, open a business bank account.
+This will help you manage your finances effectively and keep your personal and business expenses separate.

-Stay informed about any ongoing regulatory requirements, such as renewals and additional permits for specific goods.
+Stay informed about any ongoing regulatory requirements.
+This includes renewals and additional permits for specific goods.
+Regularly check for updates to ensure compliance.

 General Trading Activities in Dubai